Bruno21511/paper-voice-biomarkers-mfbm-acoustic/README.md

 The audio files are **not included** in this repository as the MEEI database is a commercial product.

-### Note on the Dataset Used in the Article and in this Implementation
+### Note on Dataset

 The original MEEI subset contains 154 recordings.
-Three subjects were excluded due to failed acoustic feature extraction, reducing the working dataset to 151 — consistent with the original study.
+Three subjects were excluded due to failed acoustic feature extraction, reducing the working dataset to 151, consistent with the original study.

 In this implementation, an additional duplicate subject was identified, present in both the Edema and UVFP classes.
 Both instances were removed, resulting in a final